kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 https://github.com/kubernetes/kubernetes/issues/139026 showed that if conversion operations are streamed we reduce peak memory by up to 46% plus eliminate the GC churn caused by the allocations performed during conversion.
-By eliminating conversion entirely we expect to do even better.
+By optimizing away conversion costs we expect to do even better.

+While many internal types are already memory-identical to the preferred served type, some older types are not.
+Critically, the internal PodSpec type is needless different for the v1 type, and since Go optimizes for copying data between identical structs, these differences makes conversion expensive and slow.

+A large portion of this KEP will focus on making types memory-identical and putting guard rails in place to keep them memory-identical to prevent needless differences, like those in PodSpec, from creeping into the code.

 The internal type exists for a few historical reasons (see [kubernetes/kubernetes#138097][#138097]):